EstherLupton/Comp3010/README.md

 # Comp3010

 # Introduction
 This report investigates Boss of the SOC v3 (BOTSv3) dataset, which is a publicly available Splunk Capture the Flag scenario which simulates a cyber-attack against the fictional brewing company Frothy.
-The CTF is designed for security operational professionals to practice SOMETHING.
-Security operations Centre (SOC) is where analysts are
+The CTF is designed for security operational professionals to practice their incident detection and network forensics skills.
+Security operations Centre (SOC) is where analysts are typically housed.
-# SOC Roles
+# SOC Roles & Incident Handling
+The BOTSv3 exercise has provided a realstic example to demonstrate how Security Operations Centre (SOC) roles and incident handling methodologies work hand in hand during a cyber incident investgiation.
+Typically SOC analysts are divideed into tiers based on experience and responsibilities.
+(REFERENCE)
+## SOC Tiers and Responsibilities
+### Tier 1 (Triage and Monitoring)
+### Tier 2 (Incident Investigation)
+### Tier 3 (Threat Hunting and Specialist Expertise)
+## Incident Handling Method
+### Prevention
+### Detection
+### Response
+### Recovery
 # Incident Handling Reflection
 # Installation and Data Preparation
 # Guided Questions